hackfoldr/hackfoldr-2.0-forkme/docs/Hosting your own Hackfoldr 2.0.md

 ## What is Hackfoldr 2.0

-Hackfoldr is a convenience web folder to store links for your collaborated OSS projects.
+Hackfoldr is a convenience web folder to store links for your collaborative open source projects.

 A sample folder - http://beta.hackfoldr.org/hackfolder_template

 ### How does it work

-The hackfoldr use ethercalc.org sheet as live configating file.
-Every row of the sheet represent a link.
-You can also set the link to open in new window, add subfolder, or append colored label.
+Each hackfoldr uses an ethercalc.org spreadsheet as its live configuration file.
+Each row of the spreadsheet represents a link.
+You can also set each link with supplementary properties.
+For example, to open in a new window, act as a subfolder, or tag with colored labels.

 ## Hosting your own Hackfoldr